Great bison belt: Euro-colonial effects

 The destruction of the bison had serious consequences for the ecosystems of the great bison belt.
 The resilient short grasses were dominated by the less stable but aggressive tall grasses.
 Cattle soon replaced the bison as the primary consumers of the grasslands.
 By 1900, about 30 million livestock subsisted on the bison belt.
 The cattle quickly overgrazed large sections of the bison belt.
 The situation was so severe that the amount of land required to maintain cattle increased tenfold.
 The cattle began a process of denuding the plains and altering the ecosystems of the west.

 The final major change to the great bison belt was agriculture.
 The grasslands soon proved to be a hospitable area for growing wheat.
 Farmers and homesteaders removed the grass and sod to make room for farmland.
 This practice disrupted ecosystems, leading to an explosion in the populations of grasshoppers and other pests.
 The destruction of the grasslands was extensive.
 In the southern plains of the United States, three million acres of grassland was reduced to 450,000 acres of grassland by 1926.
 The destruction of the grasslands led to the Dust Bowl of the 1930s, one of the worst ecological disasters in history.
 By 1935, 850 million tons of topsoil had blown off.
 The dust was carried as far as the Atlantic Ocean.
 Since then, the bison belt has been supported by government soil conservation efforts, but the grasslands have never fully recovered.
+Additionally, some groups continue to initiate controlled burns, so as to maintain healthy grassland.